AylaNetworks/ayla-documentation/src/devices/ayla-dynamic-gateway-agent/bluetooth-example/add-a-grillright-node/index.md

 <img class="img-fluid img-top-bottom" src="grillright-properties-001.png">
 </div>
 </div>
 <p>Many of the properties appear to be duplicates (e.g. ALARM, CONTROL_MODE).
 This is not the case.
 The Grillright has two sensors, and each sensor requires its own set of properties.
 The property names on the list are Display Names.
-The actual Name of each property is unique.</p>
+The actual Name of each property (e.g. <code>00:grillrt:ALARM</code>) is unique.</p>
 </li>
 <li>Click one of the ALARM properties to see the actual name:
 <div class="row">